 A ketogenic diet, or keto diet, involves a person eating very few carbohydrates.
 Instead, they get their calories from consuming fats and protein.
-People may describe the resulting breath smell as being fruity or sweet.
+People may describe the resulting breath smell as being

 By this point, a person's body is more effective at burning the ketones it produces.
 This means there are fewer ketones to breathe out, which implies keto breath should improve.